Davide-sd/sympy-plot-backends/README.md

 ## Explore the Capabilities

-[Read the documentation](https://sympy-plot-backends.readthedocs.io/) to explore the capabilities before the installation, which is filled with examples.
+[Read the documentation](https://sympy-plot-backends.readthedocs.io/) to explore the capabilities before the installation, which contains plenty of examples.

 ## Installation

-SymPy Plotting Backends can be installed with `pip` or `conda`.
+*SymPy Plotting Backends* can be installed with `pip` or `conda`.
 By default, only basic plotting with Matplotlib will be installed:

 ```